MooersLab/talon-voice-quizzes/README.md

 !pwd
 ```

-The file qVoiceTyping.py must be in the pwd or you must give the full file path to qVoiceTyping.py.
+The file qVoiceTyping.py must be in your working direcotry or you must give the full file path to qVoiceTyping.py.
 Enter the following in another code cell.

 ```bash